MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-details-command.md

 `*` *Taking into account policies of parent entities (such as database/cluster).*

-`**` *Values may be up to 15 minutes old, as they are taken from a cached summary of the table's extents.*
+`**` *Values may be up to 15 minutes old, as they're taken from a cached summary of the table's extents.*

 **Output example**